-We evaluate the pronouncements of authoritative accounting organizations, including the Financial Accounting Standards Board (FASB), to determine the impact of new pronouncements on GAAP and our unaudited condensed consolidated financial statements.
+We evaluate the pronouncements of authoritative accounting organizations, including the Financial Accounting Standards Board (FASB), to determine the impact of new pronouncements on generally accepted accounting principles in the and our unaudited condensed consolidated financial statements.
 In May of 2014, the FASB and International Accounting Standards Board jointly issued a final standard on revenue recognition which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
 This standard will supersede most current revenue recognition guidance.
-Under the new standard, entities are required to identify the contract with a customer; identify the separate performance obligations in the contract; determine the transaction price; allocate the transaction price to the separate performance obligations in the contract; and recognize the appropriate amount of revenue when (or as) the entity satisfies each performance obligation.
+Under the new standard, entities are required to identify the contract with a customer; identify the separate performance obligations in the contract; and recognize the appropriate amount of revenue when (or as) the entity satisfies each performance obligation.
 The standard is effective for fiscal years, and the interim periods within those years, beginning on or after January 1, 2017.
 Entities have the option of using either retrospective transition or a modified approach in applying the new standard.
 We are currently evaluating the approach we will use to apply the new standard and the impact that the adoption of the new standard will have on our unaudited condensed consolidated financial statements.
-Other than the final standard on revenue recognition, there were no new accounting pronouncements that have been issued or adopted during the three months ended June 30, 2014, that are expected to have a significant effect on our unaudited condensed consolidated financial statements.